EdwinBostonIII/Alara-Group/METHODOLOGIES/SCENARIOS/SCENARIO-Executive-Dashboard-Reporting.md

 **Bad Reporting**: "The AI processed 50,000 claims with 92% accuracy."

-**Good Reporting**: "The AI processed a catastrophic hurricane event in 48 hours—a task that previously took our team 3 weeks.
+**Good Reporting**: "The AI processed a catastrophic hurricane event in 48 hours.
+This task previously took our team 3 weeks.
 We closed claims faster, customers got paid sooner, and our Net Promoter Score hit an all-time high."

 ### Phase 4: The Quarterly Business Review Format (Every 90 Days)
 **Structure the meeting**: